elifcyildirim/patterns_in_road_accidents/README.md

 <a id='section1'></a>
 ### Abstract
 World Health Organization declares road traffic injuries as the leading cause of death for children and young adults (2022).
 Furthermore, millions of people are affected by traffic accidents every year.
 This project is designed to support the discussions about the road safety in the UK by providing a comprehensive view on the spatial, temporal, and demographic patterns in road accidents.
 Among the results of this project, I present the junctions and interregional roads that had been the accident hotspots in Great Britain between the years 2016 and 2020.
-Furthermore, I provide a machine learning model predicting the severity of hypothetical accidents based on factors such as the age and sex of driver, vehicle type, latitude and longitude, day of the week, light conditions etc.
+Furthermore, I provide a machine learning model predicting the severity of hypothetical accidents based on factors such as the age and sex of driver, vehicle type, latitude and longitude, light conditions etc.

 <a id='section2'></a>
 #### Data